WICG/background-sync/explainer.md

 ```
 * `register` registers sync events for whichever SW matches the current document, even if it's not yet active.
 * `id`: The name given to the sync request.
 This name is required to later unregister the request.
 A new request will override an old request with the same id.
+* `triggerInMins`: The number of minutes to wait before triggering the first sync event.
+This is inexact and may be delayed for several hours in resource constrained environments.
+Subsequent intervals will be based from the requested initial trigger time.
-* `minInterval`: A suggestion of the minimum time between sync events.
+* `minIntervalMins`: A suggestion of the minimum time between sync events.
 If not provided the UA will heuristically determine an interval.
-This value is a suggestion, the UA may fire before or after this point.
-It is ignored for non-repeating events.
+This value is a suggestion and may be delayed for several hours in resource constrained environments (e.g., when on battery).
+This value is ignored for non-repeating events.
 * `repeating`: If true the event will continue to fire until unregisterSync is called.
 Otherwise the event is fired once.
-The first sync event (in either repeating or non-repeating cases) occurs at the soonest (UA-determined) time to sync.
+* `urgent`: Urgent sync events will be fired when the device is next online.
+Urgent registrations cannot be repeating.
+Please use urgent requests with care as they are resource intensive.
 * `data`: Any additional data that may be needed by the event.
 The size of the data may be limited by the UA.
 * `description`: A description string justifying the need of the sync event to be presented to the user if permissions to use background sync is required by the UA.
-* `lang`:
+* `lang`: The language used in the description string.
-* `dir`:
+* `dir`: The direction of text for displaying the description string.

 ## Handling Synchronization Events